-These devoted kitties can be somewhat territorial and prefer to be the leader in a group of pets.
+These devoted kitties prefer to be the leader in a group of pets.
 They can also be shy around new faces, and tend to keep to themselves when things get chaotic.
 European shorthair cats love to play and crave mental and physical stimulation.
 Because this breed was pedigreed from common barn cats throughout Europe, they have excellent mousing abilities and love to hunt.
 If you give your shorthair an interactive cat toy, he'll stalk, pounce, and bunny kick all day long.

 The European shorthair's preferred habitat is one with pet parents to love him, toys to play with, cat trees to climb, and a quiet day-to-day life.
 These pets can be timid around strangers, so homes with a changing roster of frequent visitors will make these kitties nervous.

-This breed is made up of true outdoor enthusiasts who love to explore nature and might sneak out an open door or hop over a fence if left unattended.
-Quell their desire to conquer the great outdoors by attaching a kitty perch near a window or going all out with a caged-in cat run.
-Another natural instinct you’ll have to watch for is the European shorthair’s desire to capture and kill rodents.
-They’re great if you have mice you’d like eliminated, but you’ll need to be extra careful with other small household pets like hamsters or gerbils.
+This breed is a true outdoor enthusiast who loves to explore nature and might sneak out an open door or hop over a fence if left unattended.
+Quell their desire to conquer the great outdoors by attaching a kitty perch near a window or going all out with an elaborate catio.
+Another natural instinct you'll have to watch for is the European shorthair's desire to capture and kill rodents.
+They're great if you have mice you'd like eliminated, but you'll need to be extra careful with other small household pets like hamsters or gerbils.

 This breed is pretty easy to groom, especially because they're notorious neat freaks when it comes to personal self-care.
 These kitties will do a lot of cleaning up themselves, so baths should be infrequent.
 Weekly brushing will keep their coats smooth and shiny, and you'll also need to regularly trim their nails and clean their ears.

 Exercise comes naturally to these agile mousers.
-Encourage movement and play by getting your European shorthair puzzle toys that reward her with treats to stimulate her mentally and physically.
+Encourage movement and play by getting your European shorthair puzzle toys that reward him with treats to stimulate him mentally and physically.

 European shorthairs are generally intelligent animals who take to training easily.
-Positive reinforcement with treats and praise is a great way to help her conquer tasks like litter box training.
+Positive methods with treats and praise is a great way to help him conquer tasks like litter box training.